microsoft/pxt-arcade/docs/skillmap/story/story1.md

 ---

-🔲 Use The image editor to draw a short greeting on your background.
+🔲 Click on the background inside your block to reopen it and add a hand-drawn message.
 Click **Done** when you're finished to save your work.

-**Tip:** To edit the background again, click on the image thumbnail inside the block.
-The image will open and you'll be able to draw right on top of your background.